trungIsOnGithhub/JavaSpringRedis/README.md

 After initialization, a pub/sub subscription is created: `SUBSCRIBE MESSAGES`.
 At the same time, each server instance will run a listener on a message on this channel to receive real-time updates.

-Again, for simplicity, each message is serialized to **_JSON_**, which we parse and then handle in the same manner, as WebSocket messages.

 Pub/sub allows connecting multiple servers written in different platforms without taking into consideration the implementation detail of each server.

 #### How the data is stored: